GAR Memorial Foundation

 2. Students must be graduating high school seniors who are enrolling as full time first year students in pursuit of a four-year bachelor's degree at an accredited college/university in the United States.

-4. Students must have a minimum grade point average of 3.5 (on a 4.0 scale) and rank in the top 20% of their class.
+3. Students must have a minimum grade point average of 3.5 (on a 4.0 scale) and rank in the top 20% of their class.

 Continuing Eligibility/Renewal Requirements

 The Gordon A. Rich Memorial Foundation requires an annual review of each scholarship award to determine renewal eligibility.
 Recipients must maintain full-time enrollment status and be in good standing with their college to have the award renewed for the next academic year.
 GAR Scholars are expected to exhibit satisfactory citizenship in both the academic community and in the community at large.
 Therefore, recipients may not be on any form of academic probation or suspension.
-In December or each year, a renewal form is sent to each recipient.
+In December of each year, a renewal form is sent to each recipient.
 In April of each year, a letter is sent to each recipient requesting confirmation of full-time enrollment status and intent to maintain that status, a current academic transcript, and a detailed update on the courses, projects, and activities with which the recipient has been involved during the current award year.

 Parkman Prize